RangHo/project-lemonade/README.md

 3. Topics which no sane people will choose

-Many of the programs are left in the isolated computer in the ship, so most of the programs are re-written from my incomplete relocation of the source code.
+Many of the programs are left in the isolated computer in the ship, so most of the programs are re-written from my incomplete recollection of the source code.
 Some sources that I was able to *print out* and bring to society are heavily updated since.
+So...
+Technically, I'm not breaking any rules.
 Just letting you know!

 ## List of programs